 This post may contain affiliate links.

-This easy Braised Red Cabbage recipe is the perfect seasonal make-ahead vegetable side dish, slow cooked with spices and apples to make the humble cabbage into something extra special.
+This easy Braised Red Cabbage recipe is the perfect make-ahead vegetable side dish, slow cooked with spices and apples to make the humble cabbage into something extra special.

 ⭐️ Ultra convenient make-ahead dish